chhh/deltamass/README.md

 first, so you might want to try the GUI version first.

 ##### *GUI*
-Run `java -jar OpenSeachKDE.jar --gui` to launch the GUI.
+Run `java -jar okde-x.x.jar --gui` to launch the GUI.
 You might want to include a JVM switch `-Xmx2G` (change the number to the amount of gigabytes of memory you'll allow the process to consume), so the command becomes:
-`java -Xmx2G -jar OpenSeachKDE.jar --gui`
+`java -Xmx2G -jar okde-x.x.jar --gui`

 ## Input
 The program takes **.pep.xml** files as input.
 It can accept whole directories